 As great and exciting as a luxury vacation sounds, they’re often not the best for family bonding.
 Not only are they expensive, but they also have little to offer that includes all family members.

 That said, some of the best family vacation spots are areas that afford easy access to the outdoors.
-For instance, you can rent out a lake cabin so your family can enjoy a private (or semi-private) natural pool with a personal pool flotation with drink holder.
+For instance, you can search for lake cabins for rent so your family can enjoy a private (or semi-private) natural pool with a personal pool flotation with drink holder.
 You can also book with a budget-friendly eco-lodge to reconnect with nature, or employ the services of wellness travel planners to fuel your sense of adventure.

 One of the best things about active vacations is that they’re great for group activities.
 You can always choose to go camping, cycling, hiking, rafting, or even take part in team sports.
 All these are activities that can give you the most time to bond with the family.
 For those who can and want to something a bit more thrilling like rock climbing, then make sure you take the proper outdoor climbing ropes.